jameshughes89/cs102/src/site/asn2.rst

 confident that you have everything working correctly.

 There is no test provided for the ``Asn2`` class, but that's nothing to worry about.
-You can get a sense that it is working correctly by:
+You can get a sense that it is working correctly by

     * Running your program on the maze files provided
     * Create your own maze programs and try running on them too

 Code Peculiarities of Note